tomkulich15/FantaPad/README.md

 3. Upload Code:
    - Copy the provided `code.py` to the root of the `CIRCUITPY` drive.

-4.I will also put images of the 3D print files here
+I will also put images of the 3D print files here:
+Here is the down part:
 ![3DPartDown](FantaPadDown.png)
+Here is the top part:
 ![3DPartTop](FantaPadTop.png)